 Edit the restartconfig file.
 Here you can adjust the colours, where the window is positioned automatically and when the restart actually takes place.
 The 'restartdelay' option is a pause command.
 It waits this number of seconds before actually restarting.
 This is because linux usually boots in under a minute on a fast system, so this is to avoid your system rebooting multiple times.

 You can also drag the window by the handle on the left to reposition it.
 Changes will be saved in the restartconfig file automatically.
-If you need to force-close it, hold the shift key down while clicking on the text in the window.

 Moving your mouse over the times will now show the uptime (how long since the last system restart).